contentauth/c2patool/README.md

 c2patool -V
 ```

 The tool will display the version installed.
-Compare the version number displayed with the latest release version shown in the [repository releases page filtered for c2patool](https://github.com/contentauth/c2pa-rs/releases?q=c2patool).
+Compare the version number displayed with the latest release version shown in the [repository releases page](https://github.com/contentauth/c2patool/releases).

 If you don't have the latest version, simply reinstall C2PA Tool to get the latest version.